BlockchainCommons/Gordian/Envelope/Use-Cases/Educational.md

 ```
 To make the validation process easier, additional hints for public-key look up could have been added, though a validator would have then needed to assess whether that information was itself valid or not.

+Overall, just this first, simple educational use case offers strong benefits, because Danika has more independence than ever before to hold and use her credential, and there's less opportunity than ever before for the issuer to spy upon Danika's usage of that credential.
+The result is self-sovereign control: a great first step for privacy.

 ### #2.
 Danika Restricts Her Revelations (Elision)